tahngarth825/chess/readme.md

 enable a "q" => quit
 enable "i" => instructions

+Not triggering that rook moved; only that king moved.
-black rook moving at top, then going back, still allows castling. no piece detected in starting position even though cannot land there. seems to only affect black, not white?
+No piece detected in starting position even though cannot land there.

+King cannot move to castle location through 2 steps, but can still through 1 step

+I still should have nothing in beginning position error, but should no longer let king castle when rook moved

+I should be moving logic of checking if castling is okay from board.rb's handle_castling to piece.rb's check_castling

+Remove debuggers (board and piece)

+reset pawn spawn